mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/01-assumptions.md

 ## Building Queries
 - We **will not** support creating or editing Views based on every conceivable database query in Mathesar.
-- We **will not** support using Views in database queries for the first version of the product.
-We will only support tables and other columns in the query.
 - We will **only** support building queries using foreign key relationships to join tables.
 We eventually want to do "best guess" natural joins but this is not planned for the alpha release.
+    - Because we depend on foreign key relationships for joins, we **will not** support using Views in database queries for the first version of the product.
+We will only support tables and other columns in the same query.
 - At the moment, we **only** care about the final output of the views.
 If a view uses a subquery, CTE, union, intersection, etc. internally, we will not be representing those to the user in the UI (unless they look at the underlying SQL query).
 - We will **only** be allowing users to build queries using a guided web interface.
 We eventually want to allow users to create Views using textual SQL queries, but this is not planned for the alpha release.